 The method used to sign in to the identity router, depending on whether users gain access through their identity source password, or Integrated Windows Authentication (SAML for IWA or SAML IdP).

 The user's IP address.
 Use this attribute for users who are inside your corporate network.

 |User Agent|| |

 Identifies the user's web browser type.
 You can use this attribute to differentiate between mobile browser users and desktop browser users.

-To add an access policy, see Add an Access Policy.
+To add an access policy, see Add, Clone, or Delete an Access Policy.